Protect Your Family, Future, and Financial Security

 Fight for Your Rights with Labovitz Law Firm!

 Understanding every aspect of your financials, who the judge may be likely to consider at fault in the divorce, and the relative value of separate property between parties are all important factors.
-At Labovitz Law Firm, our property division attorneys in Arlington are well-versed in divorce and the favorable division of assets.
+At Labovitz Law Firm, our property division attorneys in Fort Worth are well-versed in divorce and the favorable division of assets.
 We can work with you to deal with what may feel like the insurmountable task of inventorying your property and securing what is rightfully yours.
 Contact us today to schedule your free in-person consultation.